ZiadMo123/AI-Project/README.md

-# Model Implementation
+# Handcrafted Model Implementation

-    The model pic shows the model with layers and the parameters
+   1. The model pic shows the model with layers and the parameters

-    We Implemented early stopping and cross validation to ensure no overfitting occurs
+   2. We Implemented early stopping and cross validation to ensure no overfitting occurs